snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/api/index.md

 ### Delete a Subscription

-To delete a subscription for a specific data product, use the following request.
+To delete a subscription for a specific data product (unsubscribe action), use the following request.
 The `organizationId`, `subscriptionId`, `dataProductId`, and a valid request body are required.

 `**DELETE** ​/api​/msc​/v1​/organizations/{organizationId}/data-products/v1/{dataProductId}/subscriptions/{subscriptionId}`